-In late 2013 I was invited to visit Gdańsk in Poland, one of Europe’s most attractive cities.
+I was invited to visit Gdańsk in Poland, one of Europe’s most attractive cities.
 The folks there asked what kinds of things would interest me, and they chose a very eclectic group of fellow press colleagues because they wanted different perspectives of their city.
 This was a fascinating expedition into the urban fabric of an historic city.
 Using my preferred instrument — a rough and ready digital camera small enough to fit in a pocket, too cheap to even think about stealing and sufficiently inconspicuous to go unnoticed in a crowd — I returned with these impressions.
 The short video takes in the historic centre, the ports, the little known building murals in the suburb of Zaspa, and various sights associated with the Solidarity trade union movement.

 Examples of Projects

 - Austria Country guide for Lonely Planet, seventh edition (released 2014), sixth edition (released, 2010).